 - Yes.
-I currently have clients in Sweden, New Zealand, Brazil, Canada, and England.
+I have helped clients in Sweden, New Zealand, Brazil, Canada, Australia, and England.

 I shoot weddings.
 Can you help me?

-- While my primary work is helping business to business photographers, there are some clients who have side businesses and parent websites to work with business to consumer photographers.
-I help them make sure that the value of their unique wedding approach is clearly articulated in all of their marketing materials.
+- While my primary work is helping business-to-business photographers, I do work with some clients who work in the business-to-consumer niches.
+For example, I help wedding photographers make sure that the value of their unique wedding photography approach is clearly articulated in all of their marketing materials.